sravinet/toml-select/README.md

 different tools and cloud services.
 Here are some potential use cases:

 ### Continuous Integration and Deployment (CI/CD) Pipelines:

-GitHub Actions: Use in conjunction with other actions to set up CI/CD pipelines.
+- GitHub Actions: Use in conjunction with other actions to set up CI/CD pipelines.

-Jenkins: Integrate with Jenkins pipelines for projects that utilize TOML configuration files.
+- Jenkins: Integrate with Jenkins pipelines for projects that utilize TOML configuration files.

-### Cloud Application Deployments:
+### Cloud Application Deployments

-AWS, Azure, Google Cloud: Extract configuration values for cloud deployments, such as environment variables, resource names, or identifiers.
+- AWS, Azure, Google Cloud: Extract configuration values for cloud deployments, such as environment variables, resource names, or identifiers.

-Kubernetes: Read configuration details for Kubernetes deployments, especially useful for projects that store Kubernetes manifests or Helm chart values in TOML.
+- Kubernetes: Read configuration details for Kubernetes deployments, especially useful for projects that store Kubernetes manifests or Helm chart values in TOML.

-Configuration Management:
+### Configuration Management:

-Ansible/Chef/Puppet: Extract specific configurations for use in managing infrastructure or application deployments.
+- Ansible/Chef/Puppet: Extract specific configurations for use in managing infrastructure or application deployments.
-Terraform: Useful in workflows where Terraform configurations or variables are stored in TOML files.
+- Terraform: Useful in workflows where Terraform configurations or variables are stored in TOML files.

-Serverless Applications:
+### Serverless Applications

-AWS Lambda or Azure Functions: Automate the deployment of serverless functions with configurations specified in a TOML file.
+- AWS Lambda or Azure Functions: Automate the deployment of serverless functions with configurations specified in a TOML file.
-Serverless Framework: Integrate with serverless application deployments where configuration is managed through TOML files.
+- Serverless Framework: Integrate with serverless application deployments where configuration is managed through TOML files.

-Application Release Management:
+### Application Release Management:

-### Semantic Versioning: Extract version numbers for automated release tagging
+- Semantic Versioning: Extract version numbers for automated release tagging and
-and version management.
+- version management.
-Release Notes Generation: Pull specific information from TOML files to generate or update release notes or changelogs.
+- Release Notes Generation: Pull specific information from TOML files to generate or update release notes or changelogs.

-### Database Operations:
+### Database Operations

-Database Migration Tools: Extract database connection strings or migration script parameters stored in TOML files.
+- Database Migration Tools: Extract database connection strings or migration script parameters stored in TOML files.

-### Environment-Specific Configurations:
+- Environment-Specific Configurations: Manage different configurations for development,
-Manage different configurations for development, staging, and production databases.
+- staging, and production databases.

-### Monitoring and Analytics:
+### Monitoring and Analytics

-Prometheus/Grafana: Extract configuration for monitoring tools, especially if they use TOML for settings.
+- Prometheus/Grafana: Extract configuration for monitoring tools, especially if they use TOML for settings.
-ELK Stack: Configure Elasticsearch, Logstash, and Kibana settings through TOML files in automated setups.
+- ELK Stack: Configure Elasticsearch, Logstash, and Kibana settings through TOML files in automated setups.

-Development Tools:
+### Development Tools

-Docker: Read configurations for Docker setups or Docker Compose from TOML files.
+- Docker: Read configurations for Docker setups or Docker Compose from TOML files.
 Webpack or Other Build Tools: Extract build configuration or environment-specific settings.

-Software Testing:
+- Software Testing:
 Selenium or Other Testing Frameworks: Use for setting up testing environments or test configurations.

-Feature Flag Management:
+### Feature Flag Management:

-LaunchDarkly or similar services: Manage feature flags or rollouts by extracting flag settings from TOML files.
+- LaunchDarkly or similar services: Manage feature flags or rollouts by extracting flag settings from TOML files.

 Each use case would depend on the specific workflow requirements and how TOML